UniMath/agda-unimath/src/foundation/negation.lagda.md

-The indexing $-1$ for the operator `¬₍₋₁₎` is part of a general scheme, where `¬₍ₙ₎` takes as input an $n$-[type](foundation-core.truncated-types.md) `X`, and spits out the $-1$-type that is the negation of the underlying type of `X`.
+The indexing $-1$ for the operator `¬₍₋₁₎` is part of a general scheme, where `¬₍ₙ₎` takes as input an $n$-[type](foundation-core.truncated-types.md) `X`, and spits out the $n$-type that is the negation of the underlying type of `X`.

 ### Reductio ad absurdum